Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Locations of the most famous van Gogh paintings in Arles

-Many of these events in van Gogh's life were punctuated by paintings, his moods and inspiration sweeping high or sinking low with his emotions.
+Many events in van Gogh's life were punctuated by paintings, his moods and inspiration sweeping high or sinking low with his emotions.

 Walking around Arles in his footsteps is a slow discovery of the artist, an unwrapping of sorts.
 Prepare to be enchanted.
 But first, drop by the Tourist Office to grab a map (or download it in PDF from their site).